-DJE - Alpha Global is a dynamic and globally investing multi-asset fund.
+DJE - Multi Asset & Trends is a dynamic and globally investing multi-asset fund.
 The concentrated portfolio of approximately 50 to 70 individual equities and between 20 to 40 bonds is managed independently of benchmark requirements.
 The fund management pursues a theme-oriented approach to benefit from current and long-wave trends, including e.g. digital life, demographics and health and green technologies.
 In general, the strategy focuses on companies with strong substance and above-average growth opportunities combined with attractive valuations.
 Additional diversification is sought by investing up to 10% of the portfolio in gold.
 By exploiting global opportunities, the fund offers the possibility of generating an attractive performance.

 Responsible manager since 23/01/2017

 |This sub-fund/fund promotes ESG features in accordance with Article 8 of the Disclosure Regulation (EU Nr.
 2019/2088).|

 |Type of Share:||distribution|

 |TER p.a.
 (30/12/2021):||1,85 %|

 Performance Fee p.a.: